Ferry Captain caused a Car to Fall into the Water

 The Coast Guard is conduction the majority of the investigation and tested every crew member for alcohol and drug use.
 So far, the only person who has been suspended is the captain.
-VDOT is also conducting and internal investigation of the incident.
+VDOT is also conducting an internal investigation of the incident.

 Jones Act & Maritime Injury Lawyer

-If you’ve been injured in a maritime related case, you need an experienced Maritime lawyer by your side.
+If you’ve been injured in a maritime-related case, you need an experienced Maritime lawyer by your side.
 Richard Serpe will handle your case with all the respect and dedication that it deserves.
-If you’d like to setup a free consultation with Richard Serpe, contact our office today 877-544-5323.
+If you’d like to set up a free consultation with Richard Serpe, contact our office today 877-544-5323.